matter-labs/zinc/docs/developer-guide.md

 ## Module system and imports

-Modules are defined hierarchically in files, following the rust cargo conventions.
+Modules are defined hierarchically in files, following the Rust cargo conventions.

-A module can be imported with the `use` keyword following the rust crate/module import rules:
+A module can be imported with the `use` keyword following the Rust crate/module import rules:

 ```rust
 use simple_math;